 Supplies:

-• Candy or other treats or cards with special things to do each daysupplies need to make DIY advent calendar
+- Candy or other treats or cards with special things to do each day

 Step 1:

 Lay everything for your advent calendar out on your canvas so that you have a plan in mind.
 The only thing I wish I would have planned out that I did not was marking a straight line across each row to show where the clothes pins should line up.
 (I kind of winged this part and, as a result, my clothespins are not lined up and not evenly spaced.)
-You could lay them out in a tree shape if you want, I did not have enough room to do this on mine.mini burlap sacs laid out on canvas to show how to make an advent calendar
+You could lay them out in a tree shape if you want, I did not have enough room to do this on mine.

 Step 2: